In this article...

 • Living trust — Anything in a living trust won’t go through probate (unless assets outside of the trust add up to more than Iowa’s small estate limit).

-When is probate necessary in Iowa?
+When is probate required in Iowa?

 Do I need an attorney for a probate case in Iowa?

-The probate process in Iowa
+The Iowa probate process

-1. If the deceased had a will, it is filed in the District Court in the county of residence.
+1. If there was a will, it’s filed in the District Court in the county where the deceased resided.

 5. An inventory of all assets is filed with the court.